14 Apr Self Tape Advice: Brush Up Your Skills

 Actors: Are you ready for some self tape advice?
-Right now, at the time of recording this video, many of us are spending a lot of time at home.
+Right now, many of us are spending a lot of time at home.
 Even though acting schools are closed, actors all over the world are practicing their skills at home!

 My acting studio in Los Angeles has set up online Zoom courses so that my teachings can be available to people all over the world!
 I am keeping a positive mindset during this time and am doing everything that I can to support my actors.
 The advice I am giving you today will be useful to you at any moment in time and any stage of your career – homebound, or not!
 Right now, though, you have a golden opportunity to practice your self tapes at home.
 If you’ve been thinking about brushing up on your self tape skills, now is your moment!
 Here is some self tape advice: